Bitcoin-ABC/bitcoin-abc/doc/descriptors.md

-In order to easily represent the sets of scripts currently supported by existing Bitcoin ABC wallets, a convenience function `combo` is provided, which takes as input a public key, and constructs the P2PK and P2PKH scripts for that key.
+In order to easily represent the sets of scripts currently supported by existing Bitcoin ABC wallets, a convenience function `combo` is provided, which takes as input a public key, and describes a set of P2PK and P2PKH scripts for that key.

 ### Checksums